metrorailings/OwlBlog/content/posts/week-13-insights.md

 Rams with a major coverage bust on Arizona's first drive, with too many defenders chasing around DeAndre Hopkins.

 Josh Hill has been playing pretty well as the Rams second cornerback.

+To their credit, the Rams have some fast defenders along their front.
+It's been key to keeping Kyler from popping off with his scrambles and designed runs.